UNESCO sites in Central Asia

 UNESCO sites in Uzbekistan

-The Unesco sites in Uzbekistan focus on the Silk Road era cities that used to be centers of trade or main cities of the Timurid Empire.
+The Unesco sites in Uzbekistan focus on the Silk Road era cities that used to be centers of trade or the main cities of the Timurid Empire with great islamic style architecture.

 Historic centre of Bukhara